 How to register:

-Registration opens on September 30.
+Registration begins on October 1st.
 Spaces are limited and registration is handled on a first-come, first-served basis.
 Register by downloading this form, filling it out, and emailing it to us using the address on the form.

 Note: Please be aware that Alaska is in the Alaska Time Zone and follows daylight savings time changes.
 Programs cannot start any earlier than 9 a.m. in the Alaska Time Zone, which means programs for schools in Eastern Time cannot start before 1 p.m., Central Time 12 noon, Mountain Time 11 a.m., and Pacific Time 10 a.m.
 Please consider this when listing your available times on the registration form.